-Adverse impact indicator Theme Metric Master Fund's policy Greenhouse gas emissions GHG emissions Scope 2 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG emissions - At each rebalancing date, calculations are made using security level data.
-Total GHG emissions and GHG emissions intensity of the portfolio must each be 40% lower than the emissions related to the Master Fund's Investment Universe, as defined in the Prospectus Between rebalancing dates, GHG intensity of investee companies GHG intensity of investee companies discussions with companies and voting on pertinent resolutions, as described in the engagement and voting policy of the Master Fund's management company, contribute to reducing the PAI on these sustainability factors.
-Social and employee matters Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for At each rebalancing date, each company is selected to be included in the portfolio provided that is assessed as not contributing to a PAI.
-Between rebalancing dates, discussions with companies and voting on pertinent resolutions, as described in the engagement and voting policy of the Master Fund's management company, Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons contribute to reducing the PAI on these sustainability factors.
+Adverse impact indicator Theme Metric Master Fund's policy Greenhouse gas emissions GHG emissions Scope 1 GHG emissions At each rebalancing data calculations are made usin security level data.
+Total GHI emissions and GHG emission intensity of the portfolio must eac be 40% lower than th emissions related to the Maste Fund's Investment Universe. a Scope 3 GHG emissions defined in the Prospectus.
+Total GHG emissions - Between rebalancing dates GHG intensity of investee companies GHG intensity of investee companies discussions with companies an voting on pertinent resolutions, a described in the engagement an voting policy of the Master Fund management company contribute to reducing the PAI o these sustainability factors.
+Social and employee matters Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises At each rebalancing date, ea company is selected to l included in the portfolio provid- that is assessed as not contributi- to a PAI.
+Between rebalancing date discussions with companies as voting on pertinent resolutions, i described in the engagement as voting policy of the Master Func- management compari- contribute to reducing the PAI of these sustainability factors.
+Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons